John William Lindt: Photographer

-After a brief return to Germany in 1867 Lindt took over management of Wagner’s studio in 1869.
-He married Wagner’s daughter, Anna on 13 January 1872 and in March 1873 moved the studio into more luxurious premises in Prince Street.
+After a brief return to Germany in 1867 Lindt took over management of Wagner's studio in 1869.
+He married Wagner's daughter, Anna on 13 January 1872 and in March 1873 moved the studio into more luxurious premises in Prince Street.
 There, he advertised 'Portraits in any size and style of the Art, equal to Sydney Houses.
-Large instantaneous pictures of horses and cattle’.
-Between 1870-3 he made township views, scenes of mining and group portraits.
+Large instantaneous pictures of horses and cattle'.
+Between 1870 and 1873 he made township views, scenes of mining and group portraits.
 Mateship features as a theme amongst his images of teams of bush workers.

 Indigenous subjects

 Over c.1873-1874, using the slow and laborious wet-plate collodion process Lindt produced photographs of the local indigenous people both in their environment conducting actual traditional ceremonies in the Clarence River district, and in his studio.
 In the latter, the subjects, set in elaborate recreations of natural environment, clothed traditionally, and surrounded by implements, are the more compositionally controlled because Lindt was able to prepare and process his plates with the necessary complex chemistry close at hand in his darkrooms.
 His prints were contact-printed from huge 20 x 16 inch (50.8 cm x 40.64 cm) wet plate negatives.
 Twelve of this series is included his 1874 album Australian Aboriginals.
-Also during his Grafton years, from 1869-1876, Lindt produced Australian Types (c.1873-1874); and Characteristic Australian Scenery (1875) commissioned by the New South Wales Government for the 1876 Philadelphia Centennial Exhibition.
+Also during his Grafton years, from 1869 to 1876, Lindt produced Australian Types (c.1873-1874); and Characteristic Australian Scenery (1875) commissioned by the New South Wales Government for the 1876 Philadelphia Centennial Exhibition.
 The albums include fastidiously composed and exposed images such as The Artist's Camp (Near Wintervale) (1875) and Tower Hill Creek, N.S.W.
 (1875) each meticulously printed, qualities he maintained in his imagery henceforth.

 Contemporary commentary records the aboriginal studio portraits as "the first successful attempt at representing the native blacks truthfully as well as artistically."
 The Sydney Morning Herald, of 24 November 1874 expanded on what made the photographs attractive to Europeans;

 The report clearly sets out a cynical nostalgia for the traditional ways of these people which is made sentimental by noting their 'decreasing numbers' as their country was cleared by loggers, expressing a common attitude amongst the colonists that the indigenous populations were doomed.
 Several of the individuals in Lindt's group portraits were identified in an article in the Grafton Argus covering the occasion of his departure to Sydney on the paddle steamer Agnes Irving where he was to publish his album of "12 views 6 inches by 8 inches, mounted upon tinted cardboard, 12 x 10 inches, the whole to be arranged in portfolio wrapping...which when bound up would form a suitable present for friends in England and other parts."
 The Argus article gives descriptions of each image, for example;